wayneworkman/ssh-pki-setup/readme.txt

 remove it.

 The alias field is what will be used to define aliases for the remote systems.
-To use an alias at CLI, simply type the alias and hit enter.
+To use an alias at CLI, simply type `ssh` followed by a space and then the alias and hit enter.
 If ssh pki access is setup for that remote system, you'll fall into it's CLI as root.

 The account field is the account to be used for setitng up the ssh pki access.
 This account must be able to become root via the command `sudo -i`.